 Designed and Sewn in Vancouver, Canada

-All of our garments are designed, drafted and hand-made in Vancouver by the designer and local seamstresses.
+All of our garments are designed, drafted and hand-made in Vancouver by the designer, local pattern-makers and seamstresses.
 By keeping our production within Canada, we are reducing the amount of travel-time throughout our supply chain and supporting our local industry.
 Plus, this enables us to be a part of the entire design and manufacturing process to ensure best practices are made.